ps428/watch-your-time/README.md

 - **Automatic Time Tracking** - Tracks time spent on each website automatically
 - **Privacy First** - All data stored locally in your browser, never sent anywhere
 - **Clean Dashboard** - View your top 5 most visited sites with visual bar charts, no external lib used
+- **Export** - Added a quick export as CSV file.
+Could be useful for AI analysis.
 - **Easy Reset** - Clear all data with one click, just in case...

 ## Installation (for devs)